 Generally, a transfer by Privateer Holdings of the Class 1 common stock it holds would cause a conversion of such shares into Class 2 common stock.
-However, a transfer by Privateer Holdings to the three founders of Privateer Holdings, or certain entities controlled by them, such as estate planning entities, would not result in a conversion and these individuals would continue to hold Class 1 common stock with the superior voting rights of three votes per share.
-These three founders are Brendan Kennedy (our Chief Executive Officer as well as director), Michael Blue and Christian Groh.
-If Privateer

-Holdings were to distribute its 75,000,000 shares of Class 1 common stock to the Privateer Holdings stockholders (e.g. in a spinoff transaction or other distribution), approximately % of these shares would continue to be held by these three individuals, based on their current ownership percentage of Privateer Holdings as of March 31, 2018, which would represent % of our voting interests and % of our equity interests.
+However, a transfer by Privateer Holdings to the three founders of Privateer Holdings (or certain entities controlled by them, such as estate planning entities) does not result in a conversion and these individuals would continue to hold Class 1 common stock with the superior voting rights of three votes per share.
+These three founders are Brendan Kennedy (our CEO), Michael Blue and Christian Groh.
+If Privateer Holdings were to distribute its 75,000,000 shares of Class 1 common stock to the Privateer Holdings stockholders (in a spinoff transaction or other distribution), approximately % of these shares would continue to be held by these three individuals (based on their current ownership percentage of Privateer Holdings as of March 31, 2018) and which would represent % of our voting interests and % of our equity interests.